Oakland University Manages a 300% Research Funding Increase with Cayuse

 Solution

-Oakland University first implemented Cayuse Sponsored Projects, Proposals, and Human Ethics to build a foundation of centralized, electronic research administration infrastructure.
+After completing implementation Cayuse Sponsored Projects, Proposals, and Human Ethics helped provide a foundation of centralized, electronic research administration infrastructure.

 With Human Ethics in place, “the ability to see whether IRB protocols were in place was amazing, it was remarkable,” Dr. Buford noted, adding that “from within Sponsored Projects we could see if the protocols were in place and we could start to allow spending in the event of an award.
 We didn’t have to make 14 phone calls, send emails, or beg and plead to see a copy of the protocols.”